Lawnmower Maintenance and Postnatal Care: Plot

 Britta is moving into Abed (Danny Pudi) and Annie's (Alison Brie) apartment, so she introduces them to her cat in the study room.
 The cat injures Abed and crawls under a couch; Chang (Ken Jeong) tries to retrieve it but the cat severely injures his hand.
-The Dean (Jim Rash) announces that he has bought a virtual reality (VR) system for the school and Jeff (Joel McHale) and Frankie (Paget Brewster) join him as he sets it up.
-The Dean is shocked and overwhelmed by the system, despite its aged graphics.
+The dean (Jim Rash) announces that he has bought a virtual reality (VR) system for the school, and Jeff (Joel McHale) and Frankie (Paget Brewster) join him as he sets it up.
+The dean is shocked and overwhelmed by the system, despite its aged graphics.

 After Britta discovers that a new sofa in Abed and Annie's apartment was delivered to the name "Perry", she works out that her parents secretly ordered it.
-Abed, Annie and Jeff have been taking money from her parents for years in order to buy things for her or lend her money.
+Abed, Annie, and Jeff have been taking money from her parents for years in order to buy things for her or lend her money.
 They find her parents lovely and do not understand her animosity towards them.
 Britta approaches her parents, trying to give them a cheque for all the money they have covertly given her, which is postdated by a year so that she can leave all her friends behind and earn the money she owes by then.
-It is revealed that Britta's parents were hippies and helicopter parents, hence her dislike of them, and that her parents are attempting to make amends while avoiding direct contact with her.
-She storms out when she finds Annie and Abed are over to visit, and steals a child's tricycle to ride away after her car does not start.
-Frankie finds Britta in the backseat of her car and they discuss their parents.
+It is revealed that Britta's parents were hippies and helicopter parents, hence her dislike of them, and that they are attempting to make amends while avoiding direct contact with her.
+She storms out when she finds Annie and Abed are over to visit and steals a child's tricycle to ride away after her car does not start.
+Frankie finds Britta in the backseat of her car, and they discuss their parents.
 Frankie and Britta visit Britta's parents, and she apologizes to them.
 Chang arrives with a massively swollen hand, having been unable to find the nurse.

-Meanwhile, Frankie tries to get the Dean to find the serial number of the VR system from within its interface, which involves retrieving a file from an inordinately-sized filing cabinet.
+Meanwhile, Frankie tries to get the dean to find the serial number of the VR system from within its interface, which involves retrieving a file from an inordinately-sized filing cabinet.
 However, he realizes that she is trying to return the system for a refund and destroys the file by plunging it into a fountain.
 Jeff is sent to the company's headquarters, a recreational vehicle (RV) in which he argues with the system's creator Elroy Patashnik (Keith David) over its uselessness.

-That night, Elroy arrives at the Dean's office and tells him that the system is a waste of time.
-The Dean has refused to leave the VR world and does not want to give it back.
-Elroy enters the system and overpowers the Dean, giving the school a refund.
-The Dean and Jeff thank Elroy, who now feels purposeless after admitting the futility of his products, and the Dean gives him $500 for his use of the technology before reminding him that he could enroll at Greendale.
+That night, Elroy arrives at the dean's office and tells him that the system is a waste of time.
+The dean refuses to leave the VR world and does not want to give it back.
+Elroy enters the system and overpowers the dean, giving the school a refund.
+The dean and Jeff thank Elroy, who now feels purposeless after admitting the futility of his products, and the dean gives him $500 for his use of the technology before reminding him that he could enroll at Greendale.

-The end tag is a trailer for "Knee-High Mischief," a fictional Portuguese ripoff of the 1984 comedy-horror film Gremlins which Abed and Annie have purchased.
+The end tag is a trailer for "Knee-High Mischief," a fictional Portuguese ripoff of the 1984 comedy-horror film Gremlins that Abed and Annie have purchased.